-According to the International Monetary Fund in 2017 Malaysia ranked 3rd out of 10 in the per capita income across the countries of ASEAN, above Thailand, but below Singapore and Brunei.
+According to the International Monetary Fund in 2017 Malaysia ranked 3rd out of 10 in terms of per capita income across the countries of ASEAN, above Thailand, but below Singapore and Brunei.
 Malaysia is not the cheapest country to visit in South East Asia, and its people far from the poorest, however, by the same token Malaysia is an affordable place to stay in relation to the cost of living in Western Europe and North America particularly when the price of accommodation is taken out of the equation; food, electric and fossil fuels are comparatively cheap in Malaysia.

 Incomes in Malaysia